SEE & DO

 Johnny Chi Lane

 Twenty story panels on the walls in the laneway tell about the history of this particular area of Chinatown and of John Chi.
-John Chi was a pearler with an interesting history who lived near the area where the lane is today (the orignal lane was between Azure Clothing adn the Red Cross).
-The lane was originally called John Chi Lane but has been changed by Australian slang over the years.
+John Chi was a pearler with an interesting history who lived near the area where the lane is today (the orignal lane was between Azure Clothing and the Red Cross).
 Johnny Chi Lane is accesible from either Dampier Terrace or Carnarvon Street and is mid-way between Short Street and Napier Terrace.

 The Sun Pictures building in Broome’s Chinatown was constructed at the turn of the century (1903) on a site owned by the Yamsaki family.
 Initially the spacious double-fronted tin structure served as an Asian emporium selling imported Asian foodstuffs, clothing and other household goods to Broome’s community.
 The Yamasaki building was the most commodious store in Carnarvon Street, an area where shops, bazaars, brothels, food stalls, in the Asian quarter known as Chinatown.
 The Yamasaki family’s love affair with theatre however, saw them devote a portion of the building to a Japanese playhouse where traditional Noh theatre was performed.
 In 1913, Master Pearler Ted Hunter purchased the building from the Yamasaki family and commissioned architect Claude Hawkes, to design and construct a picture theatre that would seat up to 500 people.
 Sun Pictures officially opened on December 9th 1916 with a silent movie, English Racing Drama ‘Kissing Cup’ with supporting ‘Bachelor Brown’ Comic.
 Thus began the silent movie era for Broome.
 With a traditional horse-drawn tramway running between the Town Beach jetty and Chinatown, people would flock from miles around to enjoy this exciting new social event.
 Sun Pictures is opposite Johnny Chi Lane entrance on Carnarvon Street.